xmatters/pyxmatters/README.md

 The pyxmatters package provides a rest api interface with xMatters.
 There are also file reading capabilities to assist with synchronizing data.

 ## Install, Upgrades, and use of pyxmatters
-It is **strongly** recommended to install the pyxmatters package locally from GitHub.
-The direct pip installation documented below will install locally, but for ease of management place the `xmatters` directory in the working source folder of your script.
+For Production use it is **strongly** recommended to download the pyxmatters package, specifically the xmatters directory, and set it alongside the script leveraging it.

+For installing locally with the understanding the package will change and could break your script, follow the steps below:

 To Install via pip, navigate to the terminal and enter:
 * `pip3 install pyxmatters`